-101. Horse and Pony entries close June 9, 2017, all other livestock entries close June 16, 2017.
+101. Livestock and Horse and Pony entries close June 24, 2022.
 No entry fees.
 No entries will be accepted after the entry deadline.

-103. Livestock will be received on the Fairgrounds from Friday, July 21 until noon Sunday, July 23.
+103. Livestock will be received on the Fairgrounds from Friday, July 22 until noon Sunday, July 24.
+(Also see specie specific rules).
 In case of emergency to meet this rule, call the fair office 623-9011.
 The Fair reserves the right to close entries when available space is filled.

 104. Livestock may be removed after 2:00 p.m.
 Saturday at which time the barns will be closed to visitors.
 Animals sold in the Junior Livestock Sale are excluded from this rule.
 All animals, in so far as possible, will be removed and loaded from the West (upper) ends of the barn.
 No trucks or trailers are to be loaded from the East (lower) ends of the barns.